Attention all Forum Users.

 We’re working on a brand new shiny tool to make your experience as simple as possible.

 Which means the community forums is now read only whilst we work on a new & improved ‘My Contiki’ space.

 European Horizon 10 day tour July 7 2013!

 Hey, I'm thinking of doing the European Horizons tour next July!
 Just wondering if anyone has any advice about this trip or is thinking about doing it? also if anyone has any advice for travelling alone?! i'm a little bit nervous!! hah

-- Answer this question 2 answers so far
+- 2 responses so far

 I did this tour in August 2012 and it was amazing!
 Im 18 and went with a friend but i would have been fine by myself. just make sure you go to the meet up and are really chatty even if you’re scared. everyone wants to meet people so its not weird if you just go up to someone and introduce yourself. also join the meet up and add some people on fb and talk to them a bit because if you know a couple of people its much easier.
 This tour is amazing but be prepared to party hard every night because its a short tour.
 I made amazing friends on this tour and we are actually all doing Greek island hopping together next year :) if you have any more questions just ask :)

 I did this tour about 7 years ago, and it was a blast (looking at doing another tour next year).
 I traveled alone, and I’m so glad I did.
 I was nervous at first, but that quickly wore off.
 I made friends with people that I am still friends with today. :)